folkertdev/rust-tsp/docs/src/cli/usage.md

 ### Pretty print messages

 The send command supports the `--pretty-print` argument.
-This wil output the CESR encoded TSP mesage that is sent.
+This wil output the CESR-encoded TSP mesage that is sent.

 Continuing with the __alice__ and __bob__ example: